Russia hits Ukrainian grain depots again as a foreign ship tries out Kyiv’s new Black Sea corridor

 Also Wednesday, the Russian military said it shot down three drones over the Kaluga region southwest of Moscow and blamed the attack on Ukraine.
 No damage or casualties were reported.

+Moscow mayor Sergei Sobyanin said Wednesday that about 45,000 of the Russian capital’s residents are fighting in Ukraine — some 20,000 as draftees, 20,000 as contract soldiers and volunteers and an estimated 5,000 are fighting with private groups.
+In late July, he said about 30,000 Muscovites were in the war.
+The discrepancy in the figures could not be explained.

+Sobyanin said the Muscovites’ presence is “a significant part of those who are there.”
+The total number of Russian troops in Ukraine is not known, but the U.S.-based Institute for the Study of War has estimated the number at about 300,000.

-Jon Gambrell in Dubai, United Arab Emirates and Courtney Bonnell in London contributed.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Courtney Bonnell in London contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine